cdervis/Polly/Docs/docs/index.md

                 <div class="feature-text">
                     <strong>Efficient 2D Rendering</strong>
                     <p>
-                    Automatic batching and direct use of the platform's native graphics API, such as Vulkan and Metal.
+                    Automatic batching and direct use of the platform's native graphics API such as Direct3D, OpenGL and Metal.
                     </p>
                 </div>
             </div>